 As anxious as all of us are for spring to begin, we also need to remember that the height of tree pollen season is not that far off.
 Trees generally begin to pollinate anywhere from January through April each year, depending on the severity or mildness of the winter.
 Usually, the pollen levels start out low, but gradually increase as more and more trees begin to have rising sap and vegetation leafing out.

-A number of different types of trees can produce allergy-inducing pollen, including:
+Many different types of trees can produce allergy-inducing pollen, including:

-Cleaning up your personal environment is one of the most fruitful action steps you can take toward better allergy health.
-It's not easy, but you'll find a number of tips in this article that will get you started on the right track: Spring Cleaning Tips for Allergy Sufferers
+4. Get rid of pollen and mold in your indoor environment.
+Cleaning up your personal environment is one of the most fruitful steps you can take toward better allergy health.
+It's not easy, but you'll find a number of tips in this article that will get you started on the right track: Spring Cleaning Tips for Allergy Sufferers.

 5. Use a nasal rinse to clean out your nasal passages.
 Saline nasal rinses, using a small "pot" or syringe, can be very helpful in gently rinsing pollen, dust mites and other allergens--not to mention mucus--out of your nasal airways.
 That can help minimize allergy symptoms.
 Check out this post I wrote about Clearing Out Nasal Allergies With Saline Irrigations.
 There are some important safety precautions and technique recommendations you should know, even for this relatively natural allergy treatment.

 So, as you can see, there are a number of steps you can take right now to prevent spring allergies from becoming a huge issue later.